 To identify your hardiness zone, use this handy interactive USDA map

-How To Grow Passion Flower from Seed?
+How To Grow A Passion Vine from Seed?

 As you see, the seed germinates very well, within a couple of days, when placed just below the surface of the potting soil in a pot placed in a plastic bag in a warm place (windowsill).